raspberrypi/documentation/raspbian/updating.md

 sudo apt full-upgrade
 ```

-Note that `dist-upgrade` is used in preference to a simple `upgrade`, as it also picks up any dependency changes that may have been made.
+Note that `full-upgrade` is used in preference to a simple `upgrade`, as it also picks up any dependency changes that may have been made.

 Generally speaking, doing this regularly will keep your installation up to date for the particular major Raspbian release you are using (e.g. Stretch).
 It will not update from one major release to another, for example, Stretch to Buster.